The Joining and Training Process

 The Puppy School Tutor Training Course

 We run our Puppy School tutor training courses in Autumn of each year.
-Places are limited (up to 10) to ensure everyone gets the individual attention they need, especially on the practical course.
+Places are limited to ensure everyone gets the individual attention they need, especially on the practical course.

 The Puppy School Tutor Training Course consists of the following: